-When it comes to deforming metal, there are numerous options using the concept of forging.
-Two of them include open and closed-die forging.
-While both utilize the same basic process, they differ when it comes to the use of dies.
-Let’s go through the definitions and differences, and the various pros and cons of each.
+When it comes to contorting and deforming metal, there are multiple techniques that involve die forging.
+Two of these techniques are open and closed-die forging.
+While both utilize the same basic processes of heating and deforming metal with calculated force, they differ when it comes to the actual die plates themselves.

 - Little or no tooling cost

 - A variety of size options, from a few centimeters to nearly 100 feet

 Open-Die Forging Cons

 - Not suitable for forming intricate, precision parts or other close-tolerance applications

 - Machining is often required to complete open-die forgings